deepsense-ai/db-ally/docs/how-to/sql_views.md

 ## Views
 The majority of the db-ally's codebase is independent of any particular kind of data source.
 The part that is specific to a data source is the view.
 A [view](../concepts/views.md) is a class that defines how to interact with a data source.
 It contains methods that define how to retrieve data from the data source and how to filter the data in response to natural language queries.

-There are several methods for creating a view that connects to a SQL database, including creating a custom view from scratch<!-- TODO: link to how-to on custom views-->.
-However, in most cases the easiest will be to use the `SqlAlchemyBaseView`<!-- TODO: link to reference of SqlAlchemyBaseView--> class provided by db-ally.
+There are several methods for creating a view that connects to a SQL database, including [creating a custom view from scratch](./custom_views.md).
+However, in most cases the easiest will be to use the [`SqlAlchemyBaseView`][dbally.SqlAlchemyBaseView] class provided by db-ally.
 This class is designed to work with [SQLAlchemy](https://www.sqlalchemy.org/), a popular SQL toolkit and Object-Relational Mapping (ORM) library for Python.
 To define your view, you will need to produce a class that inherits from `SqlAlchemyBaseView`and implement the `get_select` method, which returns a [SQLAlchemy `Select`](https://docs.sqlalchemy.org/en/20/core/selectable.html#sqlalchemy.sql.expression.Select) object:

 ```python
 from dbally import SqlAlchemyBaseView